 Often, the most severe types of fractures are known as comminuted fractures.
 In this type of fracture injury, the bone breaks in more than three places.
 Open or compound fractures (where the skin is pierced and bone is revealed) are another type of serious fracture injury.

-Surgery Following a Serious Fracture Injury
+Surgery Following a Serious Fracture Injury in Olympia

 The majority of fractures heal without a permanent injury, and many do not require surgery.
 For a severe fracture injury, an internal reduction and internal fixation surgery may be performed, in which the bone is repositioned and secured with screws.
 Sometimes, though, fractures are so severe that even corrective surgery cannot correct the injury completely.